AtakamaLLC/omen2/README.md

  - serialize created objects to the db
  - query the db and return objects, not rows
  - query for related objects
- - access objects across multiple threads
- - lock objects across multiple threads
+ - access/lock/update signleton objects across multiple threads
  - roll back changes on exceptions
  - create objects not-bound to the db, and later, bind them
+ - cache objects in use, flexible cache-control

 omen2 is not fully flexible with regards to database structure: